trevorkeenan/traitPlasticity/README.md

 The database contains the following elements

 - `data`: amalgamated dataset (table), with columns as defined in `dictionary`
-- `dictionary`: See See [config/variableDefinitions.csv](config/variableDefinitions.csv) for a table of variable definitions
+- `dictionary`: See [config/variableDefinitions.csv](config/variableDefinitions.csv) for a table of variable definitions
 - `metadata`: a table with columns "studyName","Topic","Description", containing written information about the methods used to collect the data
 - `methods`: a table with columns as in data, but containing a code for the methods used to collect the data.
 See [config/methodsDefinitions.csv](config/methodsDefinitions.csv) for codes.
 - `references`: as both summary table and bibtex entries containing the primary source for each study
-- `contacts`: table with contact information and affiliations for each study These elements are available at both of the above links as a series of CSV and text files.
+- `contacts`: See [config/contacts.csv](config/contacts.csv) table with contact information and affiliations These elements are available at both of the above links as a series of CSV and text files.